kyma-incubator/service-catalog/docs/auth.md

 layout: docwithnav
 ---

-This document outlines how the service catalog handles authentication and authorization.
+This document outlines how the service catalog handles authentication.

-The service catalog Helm chart's defaults paired with most Kubernetes distributions will automatically set up all authentication and authorization details correctly.
+The service catalog Helm chart's defaults paired with most Kubernetes distributions will automatically set up all authentication details correctly.
 This documentation, therefore, exists for the benefit of those who wish to develop and advanced understanding of this topic and those who have a need to address various outlying scenarios.